BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 2. Consultancy.uk, Consulting industry news: general coverage of the consulting sector.

-3. Harvard Business Review, Consulting topic archive: broader context on consulting recruitment models.
+3. Harvard Business Review, Strategy topic archive: broader context on consulting recruitment models.

 Ready to prepare for BCG?
 Our BCG-style AI interviewer pushes you on brainstorming, creativity, and candidate-led structure.
-CasingLab opens soon.
-Join the waitlist to get early access at launch.
+CasingLab is now open.
+Start the free diagnostic and see your readiness score in five minutes.